 The use of new antiretroviral drugs in HIV infection is particularly important in patients with intolerance or resistance to other antiretroviral agents.
-Raltegravir and maraviroc represent new, important resources in salvage regimens.
-A reduced grade of liver fibro-steatosis after a combination of raltegravir and maraviroc (second-line) has not been studied and the mechanism by which these new drug classes induced a marked reduction of grade of liver diseases is currently unknown.
-In the present case report, nested in an ongoing multicentre observational study on the use of new antiretroviral inhibitors in heavy treatment-experienced HIV patients, we evaluated the correlation between a "short therapeutic regimen" raltegravir, maraviroc and fosamprenavir and liver diseases.
-The aim of this report is to describe the use of a three-drug regimen based on two novel-class antiretroviral agents (raltegravir and maraviroc) plus the protease inhibitor fosamprenavir, in an experienced HIV-infected patient with chronic progressive hepatitis C complicated by liver fibrosis; an overwhelming increased serum creatine kinase level occurred during treatment, and is probably related to integrase inhibitor administration.
-At present no information is available regarding this correlation.
+Raltegravir (RTV) and Maraviroc (MRV) represent new, important resources in salvage regimens.
+A reduced grade of liver fibro-steatosis after a combination of raltegravir and maraviroc (second-line) have not been studied and the mechanism by which these new drug classes induced a marked reduction of grade of liver diseases is currently unknown.

+In the present case report, nested in an ongoing multicentre observational study on the use of new antiretroviral inhibitors in heavily treatment-experienced HIV patients, we evaluated the correlation between a "short therapeutic regimen" raltegravir, maraviroc and fosamprenavir and liver diseases.